LeonisX/java-monitor/README.md

 ### Console version

 Performs tasks and saves execution results without displaying on the screen.
+In the future, the files with the results can be viewed in the window version.

 * Unzip archive `console-monitor-%.%.zip` in the `./console-monitor/target` directory.
 * **Configure** `config.yml`